Connecticut Red Hen receives wrath of Sanders' defenders

-Owner Shelley Deproto tells The Day the Old Saybrook restaurant has received dozens of angry phone messages and negative reviews from people across the country since Saturday.
-Deproto says callers ignored her when she explained that her restaurant isn't affiliated with the Virginia restaurant.
+The Old Saybrook restaurant has received dozens of angry phone messages and negative reviews from people across the country since Saturday, reported The Day.
+Callers ignored owner Shelley Deproto when she explained her restaurant isn't affiliated with the Virginia restaurant.

-The owner of the Red Hen in Lexington, Virginia, asked Sanders to leave the restaurant Friday, citing the concerns of employees.
+The owner of the Red Hen in Lexington, Virginia, asked Sanders to leave the restaurant Friday , citing the concerns of employees who are gay and know Sanders had defended Trump's desire to bar transgender people from serving in the military.

-Deproto's Yelp rating plunged from a 4.5 out of 5 to a 2.
-She says Yelp has agreed to remove some of the posts.
+Fake reviews caused Deproto's restaurant's Yelp rating to plunge from 4.5 out of 5 to a 2.
+Users claimed the restaurant was "non-American" and sold old meat.
+Yelp agreed to remove some of the posts, according to Deproto.

+Users even made fake reservations on the application Seat Me.
+The backlog prevented real patrons from making reservations.

+"This has gone beyond freedom of speech.
+This is causing real damage," Deproto said.

 Information from: The Day, http://www.theday.com